-Since our last journal went live, we traveled to India to see our four-acre regenerative cotton farm in person.
+Since our last journal went live, we traveled to India to meet Oshadi Collective and see our four-acre regenerative cotton farm in person.
 The trip was a soul-stirring experience, affirming our deep seated connection to the project.

 Our intent in pursuing this farm-to-closet approach has always been to reconnect with nature.
 We wanted to touch the soil, feel connected to the land giving us the fruits of our labor, and honor the people who are tending to it.